Fan-FL/Daisyworld/readme.txt

-Parameters will be loaded from Parameters.csv.
+Parameters.csv is the configuration file of parameters and will be loaded by the program.
+Daisyworld.scv is the output file of the results.

 Explanation of parameters:
 useMaxTick: true or false